OrangeVarko/BSTBinaryHeap/README.md

 ```bash
 $ gem install cocoapods
 ```

-> CocoaPods 0.39.0+ is required to build AFNetworking 3.0.0+.

 #### Podfile

-To integrate AFNetworking into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate BSTBinaryHeap into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'